 - why should death row inmates be allowed to donate organs

-- why allow death row inmates to donate organs
+- should death row inmates organs be donated